2024 Solar Incentives Guide for Eau Claire, WI - Tax Credits & Rebates

 Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
 It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
 This is a tax credit that reduces your taxes by a specified percentage of the money you spend on your solar system.

 The ITC applies to the value of solar panels installed on your primary or secondary residence in the United States.
 The solar system has to have been installed after January 1, 2006, on a property you own for you to be eligible for the credit.
-Originally, the ITC covered 30% of all installation costs (panels, equipment, labor and accessories), although the covered amount has fluctuated slightly over the last few years between 26-30%.
+Originally, the ITC covered 30% of all installation costs (panels, equipment, labor and accessories), although the amount has fluctuated slightly over the last few years between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
-There is no cap on the claim amount.
+There is no cap on the amount you can claim.

-To find out exactly how much the ITC could save you, get in touch with your local Eau Claire solar panel installer.
+To know exactly how much money the ITC could save you, speak with your local Eau Claire solar panel installation expert.

 State & Local Solar Incentives